CHTC/chtc-website-source/uw-research-computing/python-jobs.md

 ==================
 <a name="submit"></a>
-A sample submit file can be found in our [hello world](helloworld) example page.
+A sample submit file can be found in our [hello world](helloworld.html) example page.
 You should make the following changes in order to run Python jobs:

 -   Your `executable` should be the script that you wrote